iamjosephmj/MVI-Clean-Rx/README.md

   <img src="https://github.com/iamjosephmj/MVI-Clean-Rx/blob/main/images/user.jpg" />
 </p>

 On of the key insights within Cycle.js and the MVI pattern is adding the user into the structure of the software.
+Much of the code we write in web and mobile are heavily user focused, as opposed to being processing-intensive.
+The code presents and interface that both accepts user inputs and shows resulting output.
+But the place the user in architectures like MVP and MVVM are not entirely transparent.
+In many ways, the user id kind of a view in those patterns.
+But in MVI, the user takes a central role in terms of expressing their intents.

+### Intents
+In Android, the term Intent has a very specific meaning being a class in an android SDK.
+Intents are what we, as Android developers, to bond different components in the Android system.
+We use them to start activities and services, pass data to components like broadcast receivers.
+All Android developers are well-versed in the use of the intent class for these and other purposes.
+However, the world Intent in MVI is <b>totally unrelated</b> to the use of the class named Intent in in Android SDK.Intent in MVI is more closely thought of as Intention.